New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 **Do not use the testing (4FSKTEST-V2) payload ID on an actual launch!
 (ID 256)**

 ## Upload the Code!
 Once code configuration is complete, you may plug in a standard data USB-C cable into the breakout board, select the port in Arduino IDE, and select the upload button (marked by an arrow at the top).
+You should select the Arduino Zero (Native USB Port) as the board name.

 ## Testing
 Once the code is uploaded, you'll see the green LED light start to glow.
 The behavior of that LED is outlined [here](#led-default-behavior).
 Now you'll need to set up a receive station on either a [laptop or computer with an SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX)), or a [Raspberry Pi board connected to an SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.2--Raspberry-Pi-'Headless'-RX-Guide).